zenomt/jsonld-terse/api.md

 Responses can include triples with subjects or objects at different origins, or outside the authoritative realm, of the response's URI.
-Clients **SHOULD** take care to not _inadvertently_ dereference URIs beyond the authority of the server from which they were learned, particularly for unsafe methods.
+Clients **SHOULD** take care to not _inadvertently_ dereference URIs beyond the authority of the server from which they were learned, particularly with unsafe methods.

 To avoid leaking access credentials, clients **SHOULD** take care to not dereference URIs at other origins while inadvertently using access credentials